Rivers in Hinduism: Krishna

 The goddess Krishna is the personification of the river Krishna.
 According to a local legend, Brahma was once performing a yajna, and the presence of his wife was required by a priest.
 Since Savitri, the first wife of the deity was absent, his second wife, Gayatri, participated in the ceremony in her place.
 Savitri rushed to the spot when she heard the chanting of mantras, and demanded to know why Gayatri had taken her place.
 She directed her fury at Vishnu and Shiva, transforming the former into the Krishna river.

 Sindhu

 Sindhu refers to the personification of the river Indus, revered as the goddess of rivers.
 She is described in texts such as the Vedas, the Puranas, as well as the Mahabharata.
 Bharata is described to have been offered veneration by this goddess.
 She is also described to have attended a discussion of river goddesses regarding the duties of women, presided over by Parvati.
+A sacrifice to the Sindhu is also referenced in The Life of Apollonius of Tyana.
+Bulls and horses along with gold are sacrificed to the river Sindhu.